kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 Sometimes devices fail and an automated agent or cluster administrator must take some action to restore the device to a healthy state.
-This KEP defines a standard way to determine whether or not a device is considered healthy.
+This KEP defines a standard way to determine whether or not a device is considered healthy by way of a new `status` object in the ResourceSlice API containing fields describing device health.

 ## Motivation